This page provides information about changing your password.

 Note: U-M support staff will never ask for your password.

 Most LSA services use your U-M uniqname and UMICH password for authentication.
 (Your UMICH password is known by several other names, including Kerberos and Level 1.)
 Your uniqname and UMICH password also gives you access to centralized services such as AFS (MFile), Canvas, CTools, MiStorage (including H: and S: drives), MCommunity directory services, MWireless, U-M Google Apps, and Wolverine Access.
 To change your UMICH password, use the UMICH Account Management change password page (requires authentication).
-For tips on creating secure passwords, as well as information on setting security questions in case you forget your password, visit ITS' Choosing and Changing a Secure UMICH Password page.
+For more about your UMICH password, see:

 If you have trouble changing or using your UMICH password, please contact the ITS Service Center at 734.764.4357 (4-HELP).

-There are a couple of reasons that you may be ask to changed your password, the most common being that an audit of passwords determined that it was weak or the password was compromised.
+You may be asked by Information Assurance to change your password if it may have been compromised.
 It's also recommended that you change your password when the same password was used for non-university services, after you used the password on a public computer such as at a hotel or Internet cafe, or you told anyone your password (see the U-M Password Security Checklist for more details).

 Local Application Passwords